Image

 • The machine used must be approved under state regulations

-Appealing the Decision of a Glendale, MO DWI Administrative Hearing
+How to Appeal a Glendale, MO DWI Administrative Hearing Decision

 If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the Glendale, MO circuit court within 15 days of the final ruling.
 This appeal must be filed in the circuit court of the Glendale, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
 A Combs Waterkotte Glendale, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.

-Once the appeal is filed, the case moves to a de novo hearing—meaning the Glendale, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
-Unlike administrative hearings, circuit appeals allow live witness testimony, providing our Glendale, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.
+Once it’s filed, the case moves to a de novo hearing, where the Glendale, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
+And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our Glendale, MO DWI/DUI attorneys to present a stronger defense.

 DWI Administrative Hearing Lawyer in Glendale, MO | DWI Attorney Glendale, MO | Combs Waterkotte

-When you choose a Combs Waterkotte Glendale, MO DWI administrative hearing lawyer, you aren’t just selecting a top-rated DWI administrative hearing lawyer lawyer in and around Glendale, MO – you are securing your license, your rights, your freedom, and your future.
-Along with experienced DWI administrative hearing lawyers, our legal team is available 24/7 and provides expertise in the following areas for Glendale, MO residents:
+If you hire a Combs Waterkotte DWI administrative hearing lawyer in the Glendale, MO area, you’re not just choosing a leading DWI administrative hearing lawyer lawyer in Glendale, MO and beyond – you are protecting your license, your rights, your freedom, and your future.
+Along with experienced DWI administrative hearing attorneys, our staff is available 24/7 and provides expertise in the following areas for Glendale, MO residents:

-Don’t Wait—Contact a Glendale, MO DWI Administrative Hearing Lawyer Right Away to Keep Your Driving Privileges
+Act Now—Speak with a Glendale, MO DWI Administrative Hearing Lawyer Today to Keep Your Driving Privileges

 A DWI/DUI arrest in Glendale, MO doesn’t just mean criminal charges—it puts your driver’s license at immediate risk.
-You have only 15 days to request a DWI administrative hearing, or else your license suspension or revocation will go into effect immediately—with no option to appeal.
-Act fast to get a Glendale, MO DWI administrative hearing lawyer on your side to give yourself the best chance at keeping your driving privileges.
+You have only 15 days to request a DWI administrative hearing, or else your license suspension or revocation will go into immediate effect—with no option to appeal.
+Act fast to hire a Glendale, MO DWI administrative hearing lawyer to give yourself the best chance at keeping your driving privileges.

-Call Combs Waterkotte as soon as possible at (314) 900-HELP or reach out online for a free, no-obligation case review where we can get to work on a defense to get you the best possible outcome in Glendale, MO.
+Call Combs Waterkotte now at (314) 900-HELP or reach out online for a free case review where we can get to work on a defense to get you the best possible outcome in Glendale, MO.

 View Service Areas